-Homeward Bound Cats is a volunteer-driven organization, which means that the care of our cats as well as raising awareness for what we do entirely depends on people like you.
+Homeward Bound Cat Adoptions is a volunteer-driven organization, which means that the care of our cats as well as raising awareness for what we do entirely depends on people like you.
 Regardless of how much time you can offer us, you can make a huge difference!

 We would not exist without volunteers.
 They contribute to socializing kittens born on the street, hosting adoption events, taking photos and promoting our cats for adoption, daily cleaning, and so much more.
 They range in all ages from all walks of life.
 Join our family and make an impact on homeless cats!

 - Pet and Play: Cats and kittens need your human touch while they wait for a new home.